 Currently, our Physical Therapy services are "out of network" with all third party insurances.
 While, this doesn't mean you can't be reimbursed for your visit, it does mean you will need to purchase our services up front.
 We make every effort to help you get paid back by providing a Super Bill for easy submission.
 We understand this can make our services difficult for some, but our commitment to value and quality make participating in-network impractical in the current insurance climate.

-At Chain Effect it is our mission to provide a unique synergy between the most validated, up-to-date fitness concepts, premium 1-on-1 manual physical therapy, nutrition counseling, personal training, and cognitive training.
+At Chain Effect it is our mission to provide a unique synergy between the most validated, up-to-date fitness concepts, premium 1-on-1 manual physical therapy, nutrition counseling, personal training, and mindfulness training.
 Allow us to prove to you why we are the best at helping our clients overcome chronic injuries, achieve life and fitness goals, and attain a level of performance unimagined.